What does the Initiative do?

 Does the Initiative prohibit the possession of psilocybin by minors?

 The Initiative regulates the use of psilocybin by adults aged 21+.
-However, the Initiative contains provisions whereby a medical professional may recommend psilocybin for use in minors for the treatment of specific and appropriate medical conditions.
-The Initiative reduces the penalty for minors, and adults aged 18-20, in possession of psilocybin without parental consent; these individuals would be required to complete a drug education program and no conviction would remain on their record.
+But the Initiative contains provisions whereby a medical professional may recommend psilocybin for use in minors for the treatment of specific and appropriate medical conditions.
+The Initiative does reduce the penalty for minors and adults aged 18-20 for possession of psilocybin without parental consent; these individuals would be required to complete a drug education program and no conviction would remain on their record.
 It would remain illegal for adults to sell or otherwise furnish psilocybin to minors.